smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 7: Build Docker Images

 1. Navigate to the `content-api` directory and build the `content-api` container image using the Dockerfile in the directory.
 Note how the deployed Azure Container Registry is referenced.
-Replace the `SUFFIX` placeholder in the command.
+Replace the `SUFFIX` placeholder with **<inject key="DeploymentID" />**.

    ```bash
    cd ~/Fabmedical/content-api
    docker image build -t fabmedical[SUFFIX].azurecr.io/content-api:latest .
    ```

 2. Repeat this step for the `content-web` image, which serves as the application front-end.
+Replace the `SUFFIX` placeholder with **<inject key="DeploymentID" />**.

    ```bash
    cd ~/Fabmedical/content-web